Computer ExplorationsUse a CAS to perform the following steps in ... | Channels for Pearson+

 1

 Use a Computer Algebra System (CAS) to plot the equation.
-An implicit plotter will help visualize the relationship between x and y as defined by the equation.
+Input the equation into the implicit plotter feature of the CAS to visualize the curve represented by the equation.

 Verified video answer for a similar problem: